6 Spinal Stenosis Symptoms You Shouldn't Ignore

 Table of Contents

-If you are experiencing pain, numbness, or weakness that makes it hard to walk, stand, or get through the day, spinal stenosis may be the cause.
-At Kentuckiana Pain Specialists, Dr. Ajith Nair, MD helps patients in Louisville, KY identify the severity of their spinal stenosis symptoms and build a treatment plan that targets relief.
+When pain, numbness, or weakness makes it hard to walk or even stand, it’s easy to feel frustrated.
+These aren’t just random aches; they are often tell-tale spinal stenosis symptoms that can disrupt your entire day.
+Understanding what’s behind your discomfort is the first step toward getting your life back.
+At Kentuckiana Pain Specialists, Dr. Ajith Nair, MD helps patients in Louisville, KY, build a treatment plan that targets relief.
+Ready to find answers?
 Call (502) 995-4004 or request an appointment online to get started.

 Spinal stenosis is one of the most common spine conditions affecting adults over 50.
 It develops when the spaces within the spinal canal become narrower, pressing on the nerves and spinal cord.
 While some people only experience mild stiffness, others develop symptoms severe enough to disrupt walking, sleeping, bladder control, and independence.